 The CTO must also ensure that the cybersecurity strategy is aligned with the company’s overall business strategy.
 This means understanding the company’s strategic goals and objectives, and ensuring that the cybersecurity strategy supports these goals.
 For example, if the company is planning to expand into new markets or launch new products, the CTO must ensure that the necessary cybersecurity measures are in place to protect these new initiatives.

-Implementing cybersecurity technologies
+Implementing cybersecurity and emerging technologies

 Skills and qualifications of a CTO in cybersecurity